 Lunch & Learn Diversity Discussion Series

 Twice a semester the Office of Diversity & Inclusion in partnership with Human Resources will host lunch time discussions that provide faculty and staff the opportunity to learn more about various dimensions of diversity.
 Lunch will be provided!

 Diversity Advocates are undergraduate peer educators committed to promoting diversity and social justice, increasing awareness and knowledge of diversity-related issues, creating dialogue that explores the definition and perception of diversity and working to strengthen the Franklin College community.
 Diversity Advocates conduct educational workshops and lead discussions.
 Diversity Advocates are students who believe in bringing more awareness to the campus environment around issues concerning diversity and believe in bringing appropriate change to our campus, but more importantly to themselves as individuals.
 They believe in breaking barriers and exposing stereotypes for what they are and in extending the awareness of our differences in order to see our similarities.
 If you are interested in booking a Diversity Advocate to visit your class or student organization, please feel free to contact Terri Roberts-Leonard in ODI.

 B.O.S.S.
 (Building Opportunities through Support and Structure) Mentoring Program

 The B.O.S.S.
-Mentoring Program pairs underrepresented Franklin College students with professionals in the Indianapolis Community.
+Mentoring Program pairs Franklin College students with professionals.
 The purpose is to provide students with an adult mentor to expose them to successful individuals whom they may not have otherwise encountered.
 It also serves as an additional level of support.
-The program will be starting it’s fourth year in the Fall of 2017!
+The program will be starting it’s fifth year in the Fall of 2017!
 To register for the program, please request an application by emailing diversity@FranklinCollege.edu.

 Brother to Brother